Common Problems in Aquatic Turtles

 Cystic calculi

 Commonly called bladder stones, cystic calculi occur when minerals from the diet form crystals in the urine, which then stick together and form stones.
-This usually results from improper nutrition and/or dehydration.
+This condition usually results from improper nutrition and/or dehydration.

 The protective shell of a turtle makes surgery difficult.
 Two techniques are available for performing surgery on organs contained within the shell.
-One technique involves cutting the shell and then repairing it following the procedure; the second technique involves making an incision in front of and through the muscles of the pelvis and hind limbs to enter the abdominal cavity.
+One technique involves cutting the shell and then repairing it following the procedure.
+The second technique involves making an incision in front of and through the muscles of the pelvis and hind limbs to enter the abdominal cavity.
 Both require the experience of a knowledgeable reptile veterinarian.

 Irregular shell growth